mihaimaruseac/hindent/README.md

 line-length: 80
 force-trailing-newline: true
 line-breaks: [":>", ":<|>"]
+extensions:
+  - DataKinds
+  - GADTs
+  - TypeApplications
 ```

 By default, HIndent preserves the newline or lack of newline in your input.
 With `force-trailing-newline`, it will make sure there is always a trailing newline.

 hindent can be forced to insert a newline before specific operators and tokens with `line-breaks`.
 This is especially useful when utilizing libraries like [`servant`](https://www.servant.dev/) which use long type aliases.

+Using `extensions`, hindent can be made aware of valid syntactic compiler extensions that would normally be considered invalid syntax.

 ## Emacs